Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

 A thermal screening facility was opened at the Thiruvananthapuram airport on Tuesday to scan passengers coming from the neighbouring country, they told reporters.

-Meanwhile, all the three men kept under observation at an isolation ward of the RML Hospital here for possible exposure to novel coronavirus have tested negative, a Health ministry official said on Thursday.
+Meanwhile, all the three men kept under observation at an isolation ward of the RML Hospital here for possible exposure to novel coronavirus have tested negative, a Health Ministry official said on Thursday.
 "Their samples were sent for testing to NIV Pune and they have tested negative," the official said.

 Coronavirus: 3 men kept in isolation ward of RML test negative